Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-Allows an order to be created that can only be matched agains a speicific counterparty.
+Allows an order to be created that can only be matched against a specific counterparty.

 ## OrderMatching statement